-Envirograf Door Upgrade Varnish System offers a clear varnish solution to upgrade solid wood/timber doors to up to 30 minute fire resistance.
-Created to help...
+Envirograf Door Upgrade Varnish System offers a clear varnish solution to upgrade solid wood/timber doors to up to 30 minutes' fire resistance: Meets...

 Thermoguard Fire Varnish BS Class 1/0 & EN Class B System is a clear fire retardant varnish for interior and exterior timber surfaces.
 ADVANTAGESClear or...

 Bollom Intulac Ultra Basecoat is a clear, high-performance fire protection varnish coating for interior wood surfaces.
 ADVANTAGESCan be applied over existing...

 Bollom Intulac Ultra Topcoat delivers excellent clear fire protection to wood and timber.
 ADVANTAGESHigh performing satin or matt finish To be applied over...

 Thermoguard Fire Varnish Basecoat is a clear intumescent varnish that is the first coat of a 2 coat system (3 coat externally) for the decorative Fire Protection...

-Thermoguard Fire Varnish Overcoat (Interior) is a water based, clear UV and wear resistant varnish that is the final coat of a 2 coat system for the decorative...
+Thermoguard Fire Varnish Overcoat (Interior) is a water based, clear UV and wear resistant varnish:The final coat of a 2 coat Thermoguard system For the...

 Thermoguard Fire Retardant Varnish Overcoat (Exterior) is for use in combination with and over Thermoguard Fire Varnish Basecoat in external applications....

 Envirograf QVFR Clear Fire Protection Coating is suitable for upgrading new and already coated timber and wood related surfaces to BS Class 0 & 1 and EU standard...

 Envirograf ES/VFR is a Clear Fire Protection Coating for wood and timber.
 ADVANTAGESBritish Standard Class 0 & 1 and EU standard B/s1/d0 Water-based for...silent-exothermic unable